webdiscus/pug-loader/README.md

 Type: `Object` Default: `{}`<br>
 The custom data will be passed in all pug templates, it can be useful by pass global data.

+> ⚠️ Limitation by the `compile` method. \
+> A string representing the source code of the function is limited by the `function.toString()`, see [examples](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/toString#examples). \
+> For native work of the function passed via the `data` loader option, use the `render` method.

 <a id="method-compile" name="method-compile" href="#method-compile"></a>
 ## Usage method `compile` (default)